Global Challenges for Women in Math Science

 - Research stay at an international research institution

-- Research stay at the TUM Center for Mathematics
+- Research stay at the TUM Department of Mathematics

-- Invitation of a female mathematician for a short research stay of max.
-1 month to the TUM Mathematics Department (m/f/d)
+- Invitation of a female mathematician for a short research stay of max.1 month to the TUM Department of Mathematics (m/f/d)

 - Financial support for an international female doctoral candidate (m/f/d)

 Postdocs, Professors and other members of the Department can apply for these prizes: